-Legal bankruptcy: Borrowers which are legally or formally subject to bankruptcy, such as insolvency or special liquidation Virtual bankruptcy: Borrowers which are in a situation effectively equivalent to that of bankrupt borrowers Possible bankruptcy: Borrowers which are not currently in a state of bankruptcy, but are considered to be at high risk of becoming bankrupt in the future In need of special caution based on borrowers: Among "In need of caution", borrowers requiring caution whose loans either in whole or in part require special monitoring (loans overdue for three months or more, restructured loans) In need of caution: Borrowers with problems regarding lending conditions and performance of repayment, borrowers who will require monitoring in the future, such as borrowers whose business conditions are stagnant or unstable, etc. Normal: Borrowers which are recognized as having good business conditions and no particular financial problems
+Legal bankruptcy: Borrowers that are legally or formally subject to bankruptcy, such as insolvency or special liquidation Virtual bankruptcy: Borrowers that are in a situation effectively equivalent to that of bankrupt borrowers Possible bankruptcy: Borrowers that are not currently in a state of bankruptcy but are considered to be at high risk of becoming bankrupt in the future

+In need of special caution based on borrowers: Among "in need of caution", borrowers requiring caution whose loans either in whole or in part require special monitoring (loans overdue for three months or more, restructured loans) In need of caution: Borrowers with problems regarding lending conditions and performance of repayment, borrowers who will require monitoring in the future, such as borrowers whose business conditions are stagnant or unstable, etc. Normal: Borrowers that are recognized as having good business conditions and no particular financial Normal: or unstable, etc.